 Don't forget to add a '?' to the data types of nullable columns

 5.3.
-Uploaded dataset
+Imported dataset

 5.3.1.
 Navigate to the "Data" tab on the left sidebar.
 Identify which dataset you would like to access and click the "Eye" button on the right of the row.